Martenfur/FmodForFoxes/README.md

 **NOTE: CURRENTLY THIS LIBRARY IS IN DEVELOPMENT AND NUGET PACKAGES ARE NOT AVAILABLE**

 The time has come.
-You're finally witnessing a high-level cross-platform C# library, which makes Monogame and FMOD the best friends.
+You're finally witnessing a high-level cross-platform C# library, which makes Monogame and FMOD best friends.

 ![header](/pics/ebites.png)